PhrontHQ/mod/teach/concepts/white-board/section-data-model.md

 - optionally a visual style different from others
 - DataSet (current DataQuery renamed), which is at minimun DataType+criteria.
 Plus ordering, etc..
 Do they have one or more?
 - content: The list/graph of expressions / data properties displayed within that section

   - A DataSet could model this the way DataQuery has readExpressions, which are intended to effienctly retrieve the sub graph of data for a piece of UI
 - relatedSections: this isn't purely hierarchical as sections could loop back.
 It's a graph.
 So adjacentSections?
 Should we consider subSections that are embedded - vs related/adjacent/navigationSections which are section reacheable via the current one, but makes the current one go away?
 Or are they at core / data similar, and it's the component's job to decide what gets embedded vs what gets navigated to?

   - Voicemail Section has 2 related sections

     - Greeting
     - VoicemailDetailSection
-      The selection of the list of voicemails is a DataSet: Voicemail + Dataset representing the voicemail selected
+      The selection of the list of voicemails is a DataSet: Voicemail type + criteria specifying the voicemail selected, which would be a "primaryKey == $primaryKey" kind of criteria.
+This would allow us to re-hydrate a user session and reconstruct selections.
 - Sections needs to have a DataSetDescriptor, that is used to validate live that a dataSet assigned to it is valid for that section

 * **Sortable**